Board of Occupational Therapy

 The next meeting will be Wednesday March 8, 2023 at 7:00 p.m.

 The meeting will be held via Google Hangout.

 More information on the meeting can be found on the Board Meeting page.

 The Occupational Therapy Licensure Compact allows eligible licensed occupational therapists and occupational therapy assistants an alternative method for providing services in other member states.
 If you are interested in learning more about the OT Compact please use the following link: https://otcompact.org/ot-compact-commission/.

-The Board of Occupational Therapy develops, imposes and enforces standards which must be met by individuals in order to receive a license as an occupational therapist or occupational therapy assistant to insure public protection; receive, investigate and take appropriate action with respect to complaints; and promulgation of rules and regulations (W.S.
-33-40-114 and 33-40-115).
+The mission of the Wyoming Board of Occupational Therapy is to develop, impose and enforce standards which must be met by individuals in order to receive a license as an occupational therapist or occupational therapy assistant to insure public protection; receive, investigate, and take appropriate action with respect to complaints; and promulgation of rules and regulations.